Timoluege/CF-Democracy-Happiness/README.md

 The analysis is divided into nine Jupyter notebooks, each focusing on different aspects of the data:
 1. Descriptive Analysis and Data Exploration of World Happiness, Inflation and Democracy-Data

-1.1.
-Data Merging
+2. Data Merging of Main Datasets
-2. Exploring Relationships
+3. Exploring Relationships
-3. Geographical Analysis
+4. Geographical Analysis
-4. Machine Learning: Regression
+5. Machine Learning: Regression
-5. Machine Learning: Clustering
+6. Machine Learning: Clustering
-6. Time Series Analysis
+7. Time Series Analysis
-7. Data Preparation and Merge of Covid-Stringency-Data
+8. Data Preparation and Merge of Covid-Stringency Data
-8. Machine Learning: Regression of Covid-Stringency Data
+9. Machine Learning: Regression of Covid-Stringency Data

 ## Data Sources
 **World Happiness Report 2024**: Yearly report that calculates happiness per country in up to 137 countries based on six key variables.
 Higher happiness-scores (range: 1-10) are better.
 The report was first released in 2005 with data from only 25 countries.
 This analysis used data as of 2008 when 110 countries were captured by the report.
 [Source](https://worldhappiness.report/data/)